 Is there anyone out there who disputes Jerry Rice as the greatest receiver anywhere?
 If you dispute it, then cut back on the crack and please seek help soon.
-There is a reason he holds about every major record at his position.
+There is a reason he holds about every major record at his position, when it comes to his scores and stats.
 Some lists put him as the best player period in the history of the NFL and its hard to argue against it.

 There is a whole host of receivers who could line up as the 2nd best.
 I chose dependable and sure-handed Steve Largent as a target that would be a great compliment to Rice.
 The total carnage he reaped on the poor Lions scabs during the 1987 strike season was a sight to see (and laugh at).
 In a triple wide set Randy Moss would be no slouch, arguably the best ever at catching anything thrown in his vicinity.